 There are a number of symptoms that can relate to oral cancer.
 If your gums bleed, then this could be a sign of periodontal disease; however, if you experience unexplained bleeding or numbness in your mouth, it could be a sign of oral cancer.
 Other signs include multiple sores lasting for longer than 2 weeks on your throat or in your mouth, bumps or growths in your mouth or throat, dramatic weight loss, hoarse voice, and ear pain.
 If you experience one or more of these symptoms, call Dr. Viet Tran and his team at Smiles of Memorial in Houston, Texas to learn more.

 The best way to reduce your risk of developing oral cancer is to minimize the risk factors that you can change.
 For example, if you use smoke or smokeless tobacco, quit today.
 Another way you can reduce oral and other types of cancers is to limit sun exposure and use UV A/B sunblock when in the sun.
 Lastly, look out for common oral cancer signs.
 Consider giving yourself an oral cancer screening once a month at home.
 Additionally, during your biyearly appointments with Dr. Viet Tran and his team at Smiles of Memorial in Houston, Texas, you will receive an oral cancer screening.

 Oral cancer is a serious disease that should be treated right away.
 Limiting sun exposure, avoiding tobacco products, getting regular screenings, and eating right are all ways you can reduce your risk.
-However, if you have any of the risk factors or signs and symptoms, call Dr. Viet Tran and his team at Smiles of Memorial in Houston, Texas at (281)-493-0061 for more information.
+However, if you have any of the risk factors or signs and symptoms, call at Smiles of Memorial of Houston – Viet Tran DMD, Texas at (281) 426-0120 for more information.